I’ve been brought in to work on several cases in which incest has been suspected and later confirmed in a family.

 I find myself in the position of having a highly accurate model that can calculate the likelihood of different relationships.
 (A word to those who might not understand this model: Barring simulation user error or misinterpretation of the results afterwards, the averages given by the model cannot be wrong.
 As for the ranges, since the model is trained to achieve standard deviations from peer-reviewed literature, the ranges will be better than what could be found in empirical datasets, assuming that there ever will be a decent amount of data for some of these scenarios.)

-In order to help more people than the ones I’ve worked with, and to help people find answers more quickly, I’ve started providing some statistics that I’ve already calculated.
+In order to help more people than the ones I’ve worked with, and to help people find answers more quickly, I’ve started providing some statistics that I’ve already compiled.
 I’m also adding additional scenarios as they come up or as I think of them.

 If you’re here because of incest in your own family, I do hope that you’ve gotten and continue to get any support that you you need.
 Below you will find tables that show what the AYPR results will look like for various scenarios.